-In 2015, Chad Baruch wrote one of the most acclaimed legal briefs in American history while representing what the New York Times called “a glittering array of hip hop stars”.
+Chad Baruch wrote one of the most acclaimed legal briefs in American history while representing what the New York Times called “a glittering array of hip-hop stars” in the United States Supreme Court.
+LawDragon recently named Chad one of “The Leading 500 Lawyers in America.”
+Chad presently serves as the 85th Chair of the Board of the State Bar of Texas for the 2022-2023 year.

 Chad handles a variety of family law appeals and civil appeals.
-He has served as lead counsel in civil or family appeals in the Supreme Court of Texas, the Texas appellate courts for Eastland, Texarkana, Tyler, Dallas, Austin, Houston, El Paso, Fort Worth, Waco, and Amarillo, and the United States Courts of Appeals for the Third, Fifth, Seventh, and Eighth Circuits.
-He has argued several cases before the Supreme Court of Texas, and is board certified in civil appellate law by the Texas Board of Legal Specialization.
+He has presented oral argument in the state and federal courts more than 60 times, and served as lead counsel in civil or family appeals in the Supreme Court of Texas, the Mississippi Supreme Court, the Wisconsin Court of Appeals, the Texas appellate courts for Eastland, Texarkana, Tyler, Dallas, Austin, Houston, El Paso, Fort Worth, Waco, and Amarillo, and the United States Courts of Appeals for the Third, Fifth, Seventh, and Eighth Circuits.
+He has argued and won multiple cases before the Supreme Court of Texas, and is board certified in civil appellate law by the Texas Board of Legal Specialization.

 Chad Baruch is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.